 Taken from The truth is within

-Another excellent way to calm down the mind that can be used in combination with a mantra is meditation, which brings us the next point.
+Another excellent way to calm down the mind is meditation, which brings us the next point.

 #2 Practice meditation

-Meditation is such a fantastic way to get to know yourself better and it’s much more than just a technique for relaxation, as many consider it to be.
-There are as many different meditation techniques as there are a dime a dozen.
+Meditation is such a fantastic way to get to know yourself better.
+There are as many different meditation techniques as there are a dime a dozen that are not recomended.
 Luckily, it doesn’t take years of practice of the most complicated techniques for you to improve your intuition.
-A simplistic meditation in the lotus position, or on a comfortable chair, for 10-20 minutes a day is sufficient.
+A simplistic meditation in a comfortable chair, for 10-20 minutes a day is sufficient.

 How to practice meditation to develop intuition?